SHA152/starsandrights/memory-bank/techContext.md

 - Small bundle size due to limited application scope
 - No server-side rendering required
 - Static content allows for efficient caching
+- CSS-based animations leverage hardware acceleration
+- Intersection Observer API is more efficient than scroll event listeners
+- Animation timeouts are kept short (150-300ms) to maintain responsiveness
+- Animations are designed to be subtle and purposeful, not distracting

 ### Content Management
 - All content stored in static JavaScript/JSON files